MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/shared/token-enable-outbound-communication-clicktoact.md

 You can enable outbound communication by these two options:

 1. Using customizations on the phone control.
-Follow steps 1-4.
+Follow steps 1 through 4.
 2. Without any customizations.
 Follow steps 1, 3, and 4.